-Learning Objectives Knowledge and understanding Skills Attitudes and values Content Learning Activities Explain the causes and effects of the 1929 -1933 Economic Crisis.
+Learning Objectives Content Learning Activities Knowledge and understanding Skills Attitudes and values Explain the causes and effects of the 1929 -1933 Economic Crisis.
 Describe the rise and downfall of the totalitarian regimes in Europe.
 Assess the causes and effects of the 1929-1933 economic crisis and measure its contribution to causing World War II.
-Evaluate the factors of the rise and downfall of the totalitarian regimes in Europe and be able to compare and contrast Fascism and Nazism.
-Recognise the causes and effects of the 1929-1933 economic crisis in order to know the role of poverty in causing wars.
-Appreciate the role of totalitarian regimes in causing World War II.
-The Economic Crisis of 1929-1933: Causes Effects.
-Totalitarian regimes in Europe: Fascism Nazism.
-Learners read relevant materials and use internet to find out the causes and the consequences of the 192 9-1933 economic crisis.
+Evaluate the factors of the rise and downfall of the totalitarian regimes in Europe and be able to compare and contrast Fascism and Nazism. economic crisis in order to know the role of poverty in causing wars. - Appreciate the role of totalitarian regimes in causing Causes and effects of the Economic Crisis of 1929-1933 Measures to overcome the World Economic Depression Totalitarian regimes in Europe: Fascism and Nazism Read relevant materials and use internet to find out the causes and the consequences of the 1929-1933 economic crisis.
 Thereafter, they make presentations.
-Form groups for discussions and debate about the factors of the rise and downfall of totalitarian regimes.
+Discussions / debate about the factors of the rise and downfall of totalitarian regimes.
 Present and summarise results in an essay form.
 Watch films/videos and interpret the speech of Hitler, write a list of lessons learnt from the films.

-Links to other subjects: General Studies: human rights.
+Links to other subjects: General Studies and Communication Skills: Human Rights.
 Geography: use of maps.
 Economics: economic depression.